twlevelup/syd-2018-sem1-venus/README.md

 [![CircleCI](https://circleci.com/gh/twlevelup/syd-2018-sem1-venus?style=svg)](https://circleci.com/gh/twlevelup/syd-2018-sem1-venus)

-This git repo contains all the code you need to prototype apps for the Proto Watch.
+This git repo contains all the code you need to prototype apps for the Watch.
 Start at the master [wiki](https://github.com/twlevelup/watch_edition/wiki), which contains lots of useful documentation.

 # Installation